 If your competitors are crushing you online, it could have something to do with your content.
 And if you want to get an accurate look at how your articles or blog posts are performing in relation to other brands in your space, you’ve got to do some digging.

 You’ll need a good tool in your arsenal for understanding your competitors’ content strategies.
-One that’s worth checking out is Content Explorer, a new feature from Ahrefs that allows you to take a peek inside other websites’ content strategies.
+One that’s worth checking out is Content Explorer, a feature from Ahrefs that allows you to take a peek inside other websites’ content strategies:

 Content Explorer Features

 I’ve long been a fan of Ahrefs for SEO, specifically the Keywords Explorer tool, which allows marketers to search nearly seven billion keywords in over 170 countries and assess metrics like keyword difficulty, click-through rates, related keywords and search volume.
 In short, it’s the most comprehensive keyword tool available right now.

 The relaunch of Content Explorer gives me another good reason to stick with Ahrefs, as it can tell you everything about your competition’s content, including:

 Basically, the tool tells you every little thing that your competition is doing with their content.
 More importantly, it tells you which things your rivals are succeeding at, and helps you highlight the areas in which you may be able to gain an advantage.